pepita-remembrance/arq-1-angular-frontend-dubor-leutwyler/README.md

 First of all you'll need to run `npm install && npm run postinstall` to generate the dist directory.

-Run `ng serve` for a dev server.
+Run `npm run ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 Or also you can do `npm start` and then navigate to `http://localhost:8080/`.